 Yesterday I posted a recipe for Pumpkin Crunch Dessert – something I found in a Yahoo Newsgroup.
-I’d also seen it in other places over the years, but had never gotten around to trying it.
-I only started liking pumpkin recently, so I’m behind.
+I’d seen it in other places over the years, but had never gotten around to trying it because pumpkin wasn’t exactly our family’s favorite flavor.
+Times have changed.

 Based on the comments under yesterday’s recipe, it seems everyone already knew about this dessert, yet most knew it by the name “Pumpkin Dump Cake”.
 Some people, like Cindy, prefer a version called Pumpkin Cobber, which is similar, but free of cake mix.

 At the last minute, I decided to make a half batch of the cake mix version, but in an 8 inch square (2 quart) glass dish.
 The results were delicious and I can see why this dessert could easily take the place of pumpkin pie.
 Here’s the small batch version for people who don’t need to feed a big group.

 - 7 1/2 oz pumpkin (half a can – about a cup)

 - 1 large egg plus 2 tablespoons of a second egg (see note)